Preventive Dentistry – Manahawkin, NJ

 Protect Your Smile Against Infection and Decay

 Young Dentistry offers general dentistry to New Jersey patients in Manahawkin and its surrounding communities.
 We believe that excellent dentistry begins with proper oral care at home, professional cleanings, customized evaluations, periodontal charting, and individualized periodontal/gum programs for each patient.
-It is generally recommended to see Dr. Robert Young and his hygienists 2-4 times a year for thorough dental cleanings and checkups or on individualized periodontal schedules, depending on the severity of each patient’s gum or periodontal condition.
+It is generally recommended to see Dr. Robert Young and his hygienists 2-4 times a year for preventive dentistry in our Manahawkin, NJ dental office, including thorough dental cleanings and checkups or on individualized periodontal schedules, depending on the severity of each patient’s gum or periodontal condition.
 We will also look for oral cancer.

 Keeping your teeth free of decay, and your gums liberated from disease is only possible with a foundation of consistent oral care at home and professional supervision by a highly trained dentist who is dedicated to excellence in dentistry, a highly trained hygienist, and staff of RDA's who work with and alongside Dr. Young with dedication toward each patients oral health.
 As a dentist in Manahawkin, Dr. Young and his team are serving the community with cutting edge dentistry and individualized treatment plans for periodontal disease, and they want to help you and your children too.